 Bourbon on the rocks simply means it is served over ice.
 The number (and even size) of the ice cubes is totally up to you.
 You can have just one rock or several.
 Or you can have one very large rock that takes up the whole glass.
 (I’m not joking here.)
 In many fancier establishments, larger rocks are used because they melt and dilute the bourbon less quickly while keeping it cool for longer!

-Bourbon, like all whiskies, is highly subjective.
+Bourbon, like all rye whiskey blends, is highly subjective.
 I prefer a neat Woodford Reserve for daily sipping since I find it so smooth and easy to drink.
 I love a relaxing glass that doesn’t make me think too much after work.

 But many people find Knob Creek to have a more interesting palate and complexity of flavor.
 And I have to admit, it stands up much better to ice.
 I almost prefer it to Woodford Reserve on the rocks!